Here I’m presenting my unbiased SiteGround web hosting review.

 Should I Buy SiteGround Web Hosting?

-According to me, nothing is a perfect and when it comes to choosing a good web hosting service as a customer or a consultant, I always try to get a VFM package that suits to my/client’s objectives.
+Nothing is perfect and when it comes to choosing a good web hosting service as a customer or a consultant, I always try to get a VFM package that suits my/client’s objectives.

-So, it’s really important to think over what type of site(s) you’re going to have, your requirements, estimated monthly traffic and budget you can spare on hosting service.
+So, it’s really important to think about what type of site(s) you’re going to have, your requirements, estimated monthly traffic and budget you can spare on hosting service.

 As an affiliate, I could be biased to ask you to choose this hosting but when I put myself in the shoes of the customer, I can say the SiteGround team has proved themselves as an amazing web hosting company.

-It’s recommended and you can definitely go for it.
+It’s recommended hosting service and you can definitely go for it.